captainjackrana/hapi-gate/README.md

 server.register({
   register: require('hapi-gate'),
   options: {https: true,
-            nonwww: true} // will force https and www on all requests })
+            www: true} // will force https and www on all requests })
 ```